 The University assists employees with disabilities whose conditions impact their ability to perform their jobs by providing reasonable accommodations as required by the ADA.
 Using official documentation from physicians and other health professionals, eligibility for accommodations is determined.
 The types of accommodations provided to employees are determined based on their individual needs.
 Examples of common accommodations may include, but are not limited to: temporary reassignment of work duties; assistive technology; training for new responsibilities; job restructuring; providing special seating or desk equipment; and allowing alternate work schedules to allow for doctor appointments or therapy.

-The University also provides reasonable accommodations to students and campus visitors with disabilities through the Disability Resource Center (DRC) in room 220 of the Student Center, and the Office of Human Resources in room 429 of the Academic Services Building.
+Employees may contact the Office of Human Resources in room 429 of the Academic Services Building.
 Employees, supervisors, and program coordinators who would like more information on services available to individuals with disabilities should contact Diane Robinson at 502-597-5076 or firstname.lastname@example.org.
-Students with disabilities are invited to contact Diane Robinson in the DRC at 502-597-5076 or email@example.com for information on eligibility, required documentation, and available services.